icebreaker-trash/archiver-cli/README.md

 ## Why i write this package?

-Because i am to poor to buy me a `Macbook Pro`
+Because i am too poor to buy me a `Macbook Pro`

 So i use this package in my Windows PC